gavJackson/CV/README.md

 Built a browser-based version of Guess Who during a one-day internal hackathon using AI-generated avatars of Dunstan Thomas employees.

-You can play with it here: https://jolly-pond-0d271dd03.3.azurestaticapps.net/
+You can play with it [here](https://jolly-pond-0d271dd03.3.azurestaticapps.net/)

 ---